laulab-johnshopkins/evade/developer_guide.md

   * In the `extensions` list (which is initially empty), add `'sphinx.ext.autodoc'` and `'sphinx.ext.napoleon'`.
 * Run the command `sphinx-apidoc -f -o doc/source .`
 * Run the command `sphinx-build -b html doc/source doc/build/`.
+* NOTES:
+  * There will be an error about `modules.rst` not being in any toctree.
+This can be fixed by changing `index.rst` to include the following (including whitespace):

+               :caption: Contents:

+               modules.rst

+  * The output `index.html` might lack sufficient text.
+If so, edit `index.rst`.
+      * Under the `toctree` command, you can add filenames.
+E.g. add `page1` if there is a `page1.rst` file.
+Note that the rst file must have a title for autodoc to include it.